KevTango/KevTango/README.md

 </h1>

 <h3 align='center'>
- A passionate Electrical and Electronic Engineer from New Zealand
+ A passionate Electrical and Electronic Engineer from :new_zealand:
 </h3>

 I'm currently learning new things, and trying out new hobbies!
 I don't code much but check out my personal website or LinkedIn down below.